Support for final year students

 - Preparing for Interviews

-Locate opportunities for careers, employability and enterprise skills development
+Locate opportunities for careers, employability and start-up skills development

 - Take Career Pulse to assess and develop your confidence to enter the job market.
 Complete the associated employability skills programme and gain certification.

-- Careers and employability webinars are short, punchy online sessions designed to help you understand the possibilities open to you as well as help with all aspects of the graduate recruitment process.
+- Careers and employability events are short, punchy sessions (available both online and in-person) designed to help you understand the possibilities open to you as well as help with all aspects of the graduate recruitment process.

 - Check out our blog for the latest careers development and industry intel written by our team of careers experts.
 The blog also features the job opportunities, information on skills development opportunities and guest articles around graduate recruitment and the evolving careers landscape.

 Find employment, start-up and paid work experience opportunities

 - LJMU students or new graduates have exclusive access to opportunities for flexible, part-time, paid work through Unitemps at Liverpool John Moores University - our very own on-campus recruitment agency.
 As well as boosting your finances, assignments strengthen LJMU graduates’ CVs, their employability skills and their organisational awareness.

 - We regularly invite employers and recruiters to speak to students both in-person and at online events.
 Employers talk about opportunities they have available, offer advice about the application process and talk about their own career journey.
 Recent employers have included the BBC, BAE Systems, Merseyside Police, Ardent, Tutor Trust, Crown Prosecution Service, Pirelli, Boohoo and Matalan.
 Check out the programme of events here.